dbt-labs/docs.getdbt.com/website/docs/reference/global-configs.md

 Global configs enable you to fine-tune how dbt runs projects on your machine—whether your personal laptop, an orchestration tool running remotely, or (in some cases) dbt Cloud.
 They differ from [project configs](reference/dbt_project.yml) and [resource configs](reference/configs-and-properties), which tell dbt _what_ to run.

-Global configs control things like the visual output of logs, the manner in which dbt parses your project, and what to do when dbt finds a version mismatch or a failing model.
+Global configs control things like the visual output of logs, the manner in which dbt parses your project, and what to do when dbt finds a version mismatch or a failing <Term id="model" />.

 These configs are "global" because they are available for all dbt commands, and because they apply across all projects run on the same machine.